It opens your abdomen (belly), where urine leaves your body.

 You should change your bag system every 3 to 4 days.
 If urine is leaking from your pouching system, change it right away.
 It is best to change your pouching system in the morning before drinking any liquids.
 Usually, less urine comes out of your stoma in the morning.

-You can also remove your pouching system and clean around your stoma as part of your normal shower routine.
+You can also remove your pouching system and clean your stoma as part of your regular shower routine.

 What to do if you see blood on your stoma?